img

 Daily Itinerary

-Warm Welcome: Upon your arrival at the Tribhuvan international airport, Our representative will meet you at the airport terminal with a personalized sign, handling your luggage, welcome you with colourful flowers, drive to star hotel as your booking.
+Warm Welcome: Upon your arrival at the Tribhuvan international airport, our representative will meet you at the airport terminal with a personalized sign, handling your luggage, welcome you with colourful flowers, drive to star hotel as your booking.
 Upon arrival at your hotel, you will be served a refreshing welcome drink at reception while our team assists with your check-in.

 First Evening & Briefing: In the evening, you can enjoy dinner at your hotel or a local restaurant.
 During this time, our Tour Manager will conduct a comprehensive briefing, covering your trekking itinerary, safety protocols, and any other essential information for your upcoming adventure.